clvv/fasd/README.md

 [zip](https://github.com/clvv/fasd/zipball/0.5.0),
 [tar.gz](https://github.com/clvv/fasd/tarball/0.5.0).

-Fasd is a self-contained posix shell script that can be either sourced or executed.
+Fasd is a self-contained POSIX shell script that can be either sourced or executed.
 A Makefile is provided to install `fasd` and `fasd.1` to desired places.